Raymi306/flask-inventory/instance/README.md

-Place a `flask_config.toml` file in this directory.
+Place a completed `flask_config.toml` file in this directory.